vacuumlabs/yacol/docs/api.md

 can yield:

 - Coroutine.
 In such a case, value will be the return value of the yielded coroutine.
 - Promise.
-The value will be the value with what the promise fullfilled.
+The value will be the value with what the promise fulfilled.

 Errors from a Coroutine / Promise are propagated to the current coroutine.
-See todolink Error handling section.
+See [error handling](https://github.com/vacuumlabs/yacol/blob/master/docs/features.md#error-handling) section.

 Finally, there is one more useful exception: if `fn` is a function from node's `fs` module (that kind of function that accepts callback as its last argument), then you can run and yield `run(fs.funcName, arg1, arg2, ...)`, so for example: `const buf = yield run(fs.readFile, filename)` reads the file into buffer.

+### yacol.kill(coroutine)

+The coroutine and all its children, grandchildren, etc, will stop doing their work.
+The current async operations in progress (i.e. network request in progress) will finish (as there is no way to terminate them nicely), however the resulting values of these will be discarded and no more work will be performed.

 # Coroutine object